seanhess/cards2/README.md

 # Cards2
+[ ] Drag and Drop:
+  - use html5 drag and drop, totally simple/natural, just change the drag target/image thing and tie into it. it'll all work.
+DO THIS! xxx not going to look as good. you can't do the effects like you can otherwise xxx must be a drag IMAGE xxx hard to get it working. why is it too hard

+  - figure out how to tie your fake drag and drop into the real one xxx doesn't work to make it do BOTH.

+  - fully fake drag and drop (don't use real, if something is draggable, then check to see if it hits it.
+    -- who needs the native stuff!
+It's annoying.
+See how rob does it. xxx rob keeps a freaking GLOBAL array of droppables

+  - find a jquery plugin that does something close xxx t0o hard with bad internet xxx it looks like they just do it custom anyway

+  OK, MAKE YOUR OWN CUSTOM
+  -- already can get it draggable, and get data onto the event, or something -- how to get a drop hover thing going?

+  -- on draggable drag move, check for hits at event location?

 # Feature a day
     [ ] Draw a card
         [x] show deck height / emptiness (just use a number) [ ] card draw should remove object from all clients and server

-    [ ] Drag should put the card on top
+    [x] Drag should put the card on top
-        [ ] I don't want a context menu.
-Drag puts it on TOP, so you can order things that way.
-        --- but you more often want to put something BELOW something else in magic.
-        --- a single tap will put it on top!

-    [ ] Better drag (should pick up earlier.
+    [x] Better drag (should pick up earlier.
 How to work with tap as well?)

+DRAG AND DROP
+  - don't support touch devices.
+The resolutions are all different.
+Everything is different
+  - then you can use normal drag and drop instead of your custom one (then you can set data)

-    [ ] Put cards in your Hand
+    [ ] My Hand - persistent thing.
+Collection, with reorder?
+        --- just make one hand for now
-        [ ] draw card to hand instead of showing it
+        [ ] drop cards onto it, they disappear? (they get added to a hand) [ ] draw card to hand instead of showing it

+    [ ] Build a deck
         [ ] My Collection - a grid-based place to put things [ ] persistent data storage
         [ ] user accounts?

-    [ ] Tokens
-    [ ] Smaller, standard sized cards
-    [ ] Reshuffle
+    [ ] Shuffle
     [ ] Put cards on deck
     [ ] Put cards in Discard pile

-    [ ] Tap cards
     [ ] Flip cards over
+    [ ] Tokens/Counters?
+(No, just use extra cards)
     [ ] Context Menu! (there are too many actions to perform, like move back)

     [ ] Zoom?
 How are you going to fit everything?
       [ ] focus card (closer look)
       [ ] scrolling works great
       [ ] zoom gestures?

 # Todo
 √ drag and drop images